RubenD582/Netflix/README.md

 ## Step 3: Run the Project

-Run the python server
+Run the python server (In the root directory)

 1. `cd api`
 2. `python main.py`

-Run the flutter app
+Run the flutter app (In the root directory)

 1. `cd app`
 2. `flutter run`